Crash Nitro Kart

-Crash Nitro Kart is a 2003 kart racing game for the PlayStation 2, Xbox, GameCube, and Game Boy Advance; versions for the N-Gage and mobile phones were released in 2004.
+Crash Nitro Kart is a 2003 kart racing game developed by Vicarious Visions and published by Universal Interactive for the PlayStation 2, Xbox, and GameCube.
 It is the second racing game in the Crash Bandicoot series after Crash Team Racing and the first game in the series to feature full motion videos.

-The game's story centers on the abduction of Crash Bandicoot, along with other characters in the series, by the ruthless dictator Emperor Velo XXVII.
-Threatening to destroy the Earth if they refuse, he forces them to race in his gigantic coliseum for the entertainment of his subjects.
+The game's plot centers on the abduction of Crash Bandicoot, along with other characters in the series, by the ruthless dictator Emperor Velo XXVII, who threatens to destroy the Earth if they refuse to race in his gigantic coliseum for the entertainment of his subjects.

-Crash Nitro Kart received mixed reviews, with reviews varying from version to version.
-The home console version was met with generally fair reviews, which dismissed the game as a generic kart racer, but commented positively on its "power slide" mechanic.
-The Game Boy Advance version earned slightly better reviews than the console version, while reviews for the N-Gage version were middling, with much of the criticism going to the game's "tunnel vision".
-Content from the game was later remastered as part of Crash Team Racing Nitro-Fueled, released on June 21, 2019.
+Crash Nitro Kart was met with a mixed critical reception, with many reviewers deeming it inferior to its predecessor, though the game's presentation received praise.
+Content from the console version was later remastered by Beenox as part of Crash Team Racing Nitro-Fueled, released for the Nintendo Switch, PlayStation 4 and Xbox One on June 21, 2019 by Activision.